crownstone/bluenet/docs/BEHAVIOUR.md

 # Communication with (smartphone) applications

-To store, update and sync Behaviours, the application can communicate over the Crownstone bluetooth protocol by sending [Behaviour Packets](PROTOCOL.md#set_behaviour_packet).
+To store, update and sync Behaviours, the application can communicate over the Crownstone bluetooth protocol by sending [Behaviour Packets](PROTOCOL.md#behaviour_packet).
 The API behind this packet is as follows.

-The idea behind the API is that an application can only update or change the state of the stored Behaviours if its current knowledge/model of the state is correct - (which is checked by a hash).
-When an operation is executed, a `masterHash` value that is part of the Crownstone's advertised state is updated.
-An application can check its current model of the behaviour store by verifying this value.
-(Hence it can check if it's update was accepted.)
+The idea behind the API is that an application can only update or change the state of the stored Behaviours if its current knowledge/model of the state is correct (which is checked by a hash).
+When an operation is executed, a master Hash value that is part of the Crownstone's advertised state is updated.
+An application can check its current model of the behaviour store is in sync by verifying this value.

-*Question: the master hash is a bit coarse to check for updates being accepted, but it is technically unnecessary to add return values.
-I'm not sure which route to go here.*

 ```C++
 /**